jessiewang1/duckweed-resources/image-processing/README.md

 **Currently needs to be updated**

 ## Using Symbiont
-See the PDF of instructions on how to process images using the Symbiont server.
+See the document of instructions on how to process images using the Symbiont server.

 **Newly updated November 19, 2023** Please see the latest copy of instructions.